lambdaclass/cairo-vm_in_go/README.md

 ##### RangeCheck

-When working with field elements within the range [0, 2^128), it's important to ensure that these values remain within the specified bounds to prevent unexpected behavior and errors.
-This check is also used along other operations in many functions, like asserting if a number fits in 250 bits, or exists in other range.
-We perform range checks and comparisons using the following approach:

-Once we have a RangeCheckRunner that implements the basic builtin interface methods, let's see how this implementation is done:
+The `RangeCheck` builtin does a very simple thing: it asserts that a given number is in the range $[0, 2^{128})$, i.e., that it's greater than zero and less than $2^{128}$.
+This might seem superficial but it is used for a lot of different things in Cairo, including comparing numbers.
+Whenever a program asserts that some number is less than other, the range check builtin is being called underneath.

+TODO: explain this better, it's not entirely clear why $2^{128}$ was chosen.

+Let's now talk about how to implement the `RangeCheckBuiltinRunner`.

-We have getters functions just to obtain information about the builtin.
+We have getter functions just to obtain information about the builtin.
 The `Name` method is used when iterating through all the builtins of the program so we can switch to the correct execution.

 ```go
 func (r *RangeCheckBuiltinRunner) Base() memory.Relocatable {